AKASHAorg/blog.akasha.world/_posts/2017-02-22-seeking-whispers.md

 Just as with the last releases, the general rule of thumb for is `“If something breaks, refresh the dapp.”` Since it is an alpha, it comes with all the instability associated with early experiments - just as the first flight attempts were not necessarily safe or comfortable.

 Failures, glitches and random errors should be expected.
-In case you stumble upon one, [please open an issue](https://github.com/AkashaProject/Alpha/issues) on our GitHub repo and we’ll look into it as soon as possible.
+In case you stumble upon one, [please open an issue](https://github.com/AkashaProject/Alpha/issues){:target="_blank"} on our GitHub repo and we’ll look into it as soon as possible.

 We’re looking forward to hearing your thoughts and we hope you will enjoy this release!

+After this release we want to focus on refactoring the code, preparing things in the meantime for the moment in which we will open source AKASHA.
+That being said, expect a slow down in new features added in the coming weeks but be sure that it will  be worth it in the long run since we're playing *the long game*.

+Thank you for your understanding! ^_^

-PS: This is a short video covering what happened “in the meantime” while development was taking place since AKASHA was part of the EDCON event organized in Paris.
+PS: This is a short video covering what happened “in the meantime” while development was taking place as AKASHA was part of the EDCON event organized in Paris.

 The full recorded talk will follow soon :)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6AOj_K-9AIY" frameborder="0" allowfullscreen></iframe>